Web-Feet/coasterdocs/blocks.md

 ##Strings, dates and links

+The string block can be used to display a small amount of text on the frontend.
+This is great for titles and bylines.

 ###Text blocks

 The text block is used for larger amounts of text that do not require the WYSIWYG editor.
 Additional formatting can be added manually through the admin.